Detlev Dammeier: Post-playing career

 On 20 March 2008, Detlev Dammeier became Arminia Bielefeld's new sporting director, succeeding Reinhard Saftig, whom the club had previously fired.
 Dammeier signed a contract until the end of June 2009.
 He also held the post of coach of the second team of Arminia Bielefeld until the end of the season.
 During the winter break of the 2008–09 Bundesliga, the club announced that Detlev Dammeier's contract had been extended until 30 June 2011.
 On 30 March 2010, Arminia Bielefeld announced that Dammeier had been relieved of his duties.

 From September 2011 to the summer of 2013, Dammeier coached the state league team Spvg Steinhagen.
 In the summer of 2013, Detlev Dammeier was a scout at RB Leipzig, where he was primarily responsible for analyzing opponents.
 On 17 February 2014, SC Preußen Münster announced that Dammeier would take over the sporting management of the club.
 After a controversial interview, Dammeier had to vacate the post on 31 March.
 From 1 July to 2 October 2017, Dammeier coached the club Lupo Martini Wolfsburg from the Oberliga Niedersachsen.
 For the 2018/19 season, Dammeier took over the coaching position at the Westfalenliga Delbrücker SC.

-Private
+Personal life

 Detlev Dammeier is married and has three daughters.
 He completed an apprenticeship as a bank clerk.
 Since December 2009 he has been the official sponsor of the Bethel children's hospice.